Non-Abelian axial anomaly, axial-vector duality, and the pseudoscalar glueball: Timelike region

-Because of the pole structure of the TFFs \eqref{solution_generic_time}, even small coefficients $\alpha_P, \beta_P, \gamma_P$ become relevant in the time-like region, in contrast to the space-like one.
+Because of such structure of the TFFs \eqref{solution_generic_time}, even small coefficients $\alpha_P, \beta_P, \gamma_P$ become relevant in the timelike region, in contrast to the spacelike one.
 This appears to be of special importance in the pion TFF: the third term with $\gamma_{\pi^0}\ll\alpha_{\pi^0}$ cannot be neglected in this case.
-Moreover, as we will see, $\gamma_{\pi^0}\neq0$ is necessary for the correct description of the data, which also conforms recent analyses indicating a non-zero $\pi^0$ and $\eta-\eta'$ mixing \cite{Escribano:2020jdy}.
-Let us note, that a tree-pole form of the transition form factor in time-like was also employed in ref. \cite{Khlebtsov:2016vyf}.
+Moreover, as we will see, $\gamma_{\pi^0}\neq0$ is necessary for the correct description of the data, which also conforms recent analyses indicating a nonzero mixing of $\pi^0$ with the $\eta-\eta'$ system \cite{Escribano:2020jdy}.
+Let us note, that a similar form of the transition form factor in timelike was also employed in Ref. \cite{Khlebtsov:2016vyf}.